GlacioHack/xdem/doc/source/cli_topo.md

 List or set of dictionaries for extra information.

 :::{note}
-- If no block is specified: slope, aspect, and curvature attributes are calculated by default.
+- If no block is specified: slope, aspect and curvature attributes are calculated by default.
-- If the block is specified but but empty, no attributes will be calculated.
+- If the block is specified but empty, no attributes will be calculated.
 :::

 :::{code-block} yaml
 terrain_attributes:
-  - hillshade
   - slope
+  - aspect
 :::

 or

 :::{code-block} yaml
 terrain_attributes:
-  hillshade:
   slope:
-      extra_information:
   aspect:
-      extra_information:
     degrees: False
 :::

 :::{note}
-The data provided in `extra_information` is not checked for errors before executing the code.
+The parameters provided for each terrain attributes are not checked for errors before executing the code.
 Its use is entirely the responsibility of the user.
 :::